andymeneely/squib/docs/guides/getting-started/part_2_iconography.rst

 .. warning::

-  This chapter is still being written - sorry that it ends suddenly and lacks examples.
+  This chapter is still being written

-*Under construction*
-  * One icon per place
-  * One place, multiple icons
-  * Places for icons
-  * Working with GameIcons.net

 In the previous guide, we walked you through the basics of going from ideas in your head to a very simple set of cards ready for playtesting at the table.
 In this guide we take the next step: creating a visual language.